Damgaard/PyImgur/README.md

 You don't have to work with urllib, oauth or spend time trying to figure out Imgur's API.
 Instead you can focus on what's importment to you.
 Your application.

+## Development

+A closed beta of Imgur's API ver 3.0 has begun, the new version greatly expands on what can be done with the API.
+Current development of PyImgur is with the closed beta and will remain closed-source until Imgur's API ver 3.0 becomes publicly accesable.

 ## What can I do with Imgur?

 You can do almost everything you can do through the web frontend.